egerber/spaCy-entity-linker/README.md

 The current implementation supports only Sqlite.
 This is advantageous for development because it does not requirement any special setup and configuration.
 However, for more performance critical usecases, a different database with in-memory access (e.g. Redis) should be used.
 This may be implemented in the future.

-## Installation

-To install the package run: <code>pip install spacy-entity-linker</code>

-Afterwards, the knowledge base (Wikidata) must be downloaded.
-This can be done by calling

-<code>python -m spacy_entity_linker "download_knowledge_base"</code>

-This will download and extract a ~500mb file that contains a preprocessed version of Wikidata

 ## Data
 the knowledge base was derived from this dataset: https://www.kaggle.com/kenshoresearch/kensho-derived-wikimedia-data